nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/security-improvements-faq.md

 #### Preparing for Change

-Tokens work already as of today, and will keep working after the change.
+<a href="#what-is-a-token">Ttokens</a> work already as of today, and will keep working after the change.
 Although our client tools have been updated to prompt for a token instead of a password, passwords remain as a compatibility option until the change is effective.

 Switching to tokens will help you to prevent any breakage when the change will happen.